Dee68/pp5/README.md

 Short-tail - Sewing Machine, Machine, Overlock Machine, Pfaff Coverlock, Wrap Dress, Coverlock, Overlock,Tailoring

-long-tail -  dress making gift,  clothes designing,  clothes alteration
+long-tail -  dress making gift,  clothes designing,  clothes alteration, gif for a tailor

 By utilising the short tail keywords and analysing the results from google trends, and the related questions I was able to generate a list of longtail keywords.
 The keywords are used throughout the site at different places.